Build a WordPress website (Linux)

 define("FS_CHMOD_FILE", 0777);

-Press Esc, type :wq, and press Enter to save and exit.
+Press the Esc key, enter :wq, and then press the Enter key to save and exit the configuration file.

-2. Return to the WordPress dashboard and refresh the page to fix the FTP credentials prompt.
+2. Return to your WordPress dashboard and refresh the page.
+This action should resolve the FTP credential prompt.

-If the "unable to create directory" issue persists, change the owner of the web root directory to the Nginx user nginx.
+If you still see a "could not create directory" error, update the owner of the web root directory to the Nginx user, which is nginx.

 sudo chown -R nginx /usr/share/nginx/html/wordpress

-1. Connect to the ECS instance and log on to MySQL.
+1. Remotely connect to your ECS instance and log on to the MySQL database.

 mysql -u root -p

-2. Switch to the mysql database and view the usernames.
+2. Switch to the mysql database and view the current usernames.

 use mysql;